Category Archives: High Conflict Divorce | Eileen Coen, JD Mediation

+Is divorce stress making you sick?
 If you’re in the midst of a separation or divorce, you’re probably no stranger to stress — but did you know that the higher conflict your divorce is, the more it puts your health at risk?
-This Psychology Today article is not new — but it offers a useful tool for recognizing hidden stress-points… Read More »
+This Psychology Today article is not new — but it offers a… Read More »

-Sometimes people assume that the only way to handle their divorce with a high conflict partner is to “lawyer up” and “buckle down” for the roller coaster ride.
+Mediating a high-conflict divorce.
+Sometimes people assume that the only way to handle their divorce with a high-conflict partner is to “lawyer up” and “buckle down” for the roller coaster ride.
 Statistically, this approach leads to increased conflict and less satisfaction with the results.
 There are also enormous financial and emotional costs, which can… Read More »

 Divorce is one of life’s major traumas.
-On the famous Holmes and Rahe stress scale, divorce is the second biggest stressor after death of a spouse.
+On the famous Holmes and Rahe stress scale, divorce is the second biggest stressor after the death of a spouse.
 At the same time, the trauma of divorce usually goes hand-in-hand with other stressors on the scale, ranging from moving out of the family home to facing… Read More »

 The 17-year long divorce proceedings of two law professors in Ohio have been highly publicized in the news recently.
 While their protracted case made headlines, most of us have heard a story or two about a horrible divorce that went on for years – and years.
 Here are some of the issues a couple,… Read More »